Former police officer arrested for allegedly planning mass shooting at New Orleans festival - Local News 8

 By Rebekah Riess, Dianne Gallagher, CNN

-(CNN) — A former police officer was arrested in Florida on Wednesday after authorities found information suggesting he planned a mass shooting at a festival in New Orleans, according to the Okaloosa County Sheriff’s Office.
+(CNN) — A former police officer and sheriff’s deputy was arrested in Florida on Wednesday after authorities found information suggesting he planned a mass shooting at a festival in New Orleans, according to the Okaloosa County Sheriff’s Office.

 Christopher Gillum of Chapel Hill, North Carolina, is wanted in Orleans Parish on a charge of making terroristic threats.
 “Authorities obtained information Gillum planned to travel to a festival in New Orleans to conduct a mass shooting and then commit suicide by cop,” the sheriff’s office said.

-Gillum was a police officer in Chapel Hill between 2004 and 2019, when he resigned from his role.
+Gillum was a law enforcement officer in North Carolina for more than a decade.
+He was a police officer in Chapel Hill between 2004 and 2019, when he resigned.
 He returned to the police department as a non-sworn employee in 2024 before leaving for another job by the end of that year, Alex Carrasquillo, communications manager for the Town of Chapel Hill, told CNN.

+He joined the Orange County Sheriff’s Office as a detention officer in October 2023 and left the job in July 2024.
+He was hired in January of last year as deputy but resigned in September, Alicia Stemper, communications manager for the Orange County Sheriff’s Office, told CNN.

 Authorities did not say which festival Gillum allegedly intended to target, but the New Orleans Jazz & Heritage Festival, known as Jazz Fest, begins today and runs through May 3.
 The festival, founded in 1970, draws roughly 400,000 attendees each year.
 CNN has reached out to festival organizers for comment.